Morse2580/Streaming-pipeline/README.md

 ---
 ### Project inspiration
-The project itself is inspired by @TheAlgorist,
+The project itself is inspired by @The-Algorist,
 He carefully crafts his code, in an understandable manner.

 ![algoris.png](readme-images%2Falgoris.png)